You don’t need to be a bookworm to enjoy Literary Yoga

 Modernists & Movement

-1. “The Fish,” Marianne Moore: Introduction to Tantra, non-duality and the practice of moving deeper into life
+-“The Fish,” Marianne Moore: Tantra & the practice of moving deeper into life

-2. “Burnt Norton,” T.S.
-Eliot: Kalapurnata (living in the fullness of time) & Rahasya (temporality)
+-“Burnt Norton,” T.S.
+Eliot: Temporality & living in the fullness of time

-3. “if everything happens that can’t be done,” e.e.cummings: Non-dualism, nature and the heart as the source of wisdom, Moksha (liberation)
+-“if everything happens that can’t be done,” e.e.cummings: Non-dualism, sources of wisdom & liberation

-4. “Freedom Train,” Langston Hughes: Obstacles to liberation and freedom; Abhaya (fearlessness).
+-“Freedom Train,” Langston Hughes: Obstacles to liberation; fearlessness

 -